EliaTogni/Univault/Classes/Simulation.md

 An example of the use of a Poisson Random Variable.

-Charlie is in charge of failure controls in the company network.
+==Charlie is in charge of failure controls in the company network.
 While checking a particular device, he knows that on average $20$ packets are lost per day under normal working conditions.
-He decides to replace the device whenever $40$ or more packets are lost in one day: which is the probability of replacing the device while it is still working as normal?
+He decides to replace the device whenever $40$ or more packets are lost in one day: which is the probability of replacing the device while it is still working as normal?==
 This example comprehends:
 - Very large number of events;
 - They are independent one another;